dendibakh/dendibakh.github.io/_drafts/PT/PT_part2.md

 Intel PT can provide a little bit more insights.
 I used [simple-pt](https://github.com/andikleen/simple-pt) to collect the traces [^1].
 Please refer to `simple-pt` documentation[^2] for how to build and use it.

+Source code for this example is available on my [github](https://github.com/dendibakh/dendibakh.github.io/tree/master/_posts/code/IntelPT/postmortem).
 I built the program like this:
 ```bash
 $ gcc a.cpp -g -o app
 ```

 The command below collects the traces.
-By dafult `simple-pt` saves the traces into 2MB circular buffer.
+By default `simple-pt` saves the traces into 2MB circular buffer.
 This means new traces overwrite the old ones.
 So, even for long running applications we can have a trace of what was happening just before the crash:
 ```bash
 $ sudo sptcmd -K --cyc 1 taskset -c 0 ./app
 ```